unl-ml-art/generative-visual-obenson891/README.md

 ## Technical Notes

-To create the images on https://hotpot.ai/art-maker I utilized the "custom" style, and prompted the text with my own style descrptiors such as "comic text" and "comic panel" to acheive the style of a comic and not the realism produced with the other styles.
+To create the images on https://hotpot.ai/art-maker I utilized the "custom" style, and prompted the text with my own style descriptors such as "comic text" and "comic panel" to acheive the style of a comic and not the realism produced with the other styles.

 ## Reference